lineality/invert_colors_minimal_chrome_extension/README.md

-Please go to such 'site settings' permissions for at least this extension (perhaps all extensions you have installed), and after you have an annurism of rage and horror that such permissions as:
+Please go to such 'site settings' permissions for at least this extension (perhaps all extensions you have installed), and after you have an aneurysm of rage and horror that such permissions as:
 - Motion sensors
 - Third-party sign-in
 - Payment handlers